SNAPSHOT-India stocks, bonds, rupee, swap, call at 0803 GMT

 -------------------------------------

-The benchmark five-year rate down 3 basis points at 7.19 percent, while the one-year rate also falls 3 bps to 7.73 percent.
+The benchmark five-year swap rate steady at 7.14 percent, while the one-year rate also flat at 7.67 percent.

 CALL MONEY